ARICOMA-D365BC/AC-IB-dynamics365smb-docs/business-central/Solutions/sk-vat-check-report-export.md

 ---
-title: ARICOMA SOLUTIONS - SK Legistaltive Pack| Microsoft Docs
+title: ARICOMA SOLUTIONS - SK Legislative Pack| Microsoft Docs
-description: This section describes ARICOMA Solutions - Slovak legislation
+description: Description of the ARICOMA extension for Business Central
 author: kunes
 ms.service: dynamics365-business-central
 ms.topic: article
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: Slovak, , additional functions, sale, VAT ms.author: v-makune
+ms.search.keywords: Slovak, localization, additional functions, VAT ms.author: Martin Kuneš
 ---
 # VAT Control Report

+> Update 21.09.2025

 The functionality enables the processing of the VAT Control Report and its export to an xml file, which can be imported to the portal of the Financial Administration of the Slovak Republic or to the eDane application.